Jogendra Nath Mandal: Early life

-Political career in India (1937-1947)
+Political career in India (1937–1947)

-Dr. Babasaheb Ambedkar (front row, second from left), Jogendra Nath Mandal (front row, third from right), and others.
+B. R. Ambedkar (front row, second from left), Jogendra Nath Mandal (front row, third from right), and others.

-Jogendranath Mandal embarked upon his political journey as an independent candidate during the 1937 Indian provincial assembly elections.
-He contested the Bakharganj North East Rural constituency in the Bengal legislative assembly, securing victory over Saral Kumar Dutta, the president of the district committee of the Indian National Congress (INC) and nephew of Swadeshi leader Ashwini Kumar Dutta.
+Mandal began his political career as an independent candidate during the 1937 Indian provincial assembly elections.
+He contested the Bakharganj North East Rural constituency in the Bengal legislative assembly, securing victory over Saral Kumar Dutta, the president of the district committee of the Indian National Congress (INC).

 During this period, Mandal found inspiration in figures such as Subhas Chandra Bose and Sarat Chandra Bose.
 Following Subhas Chandra Bose's expulsion from the INC in 1940, Mandal aligned himself with the Muslim League (ML), the only other prominent national party at the time.
 Subsequently, he assumed a ministerial role in the cabinet of ML chief minister Huseyn Shaheed Suhrawardy.

-Mandal collaborated with Ambedkar in establishing the Bengal branch of the Scheduled Castes Federation.
-This organization aspired to wield political influence.
-Mandal played a pivotal role in securing Ambedkar's election to the Constituent Assembly from Bengal in 1946 when Ambedkar faced challenges in securing a seat from Bombay.
-Mandal significantly contributed to the framing of the Constitution of India, with Ambedkar seeking his counsel through correspondence.
+Mandal collaborated with B. R. Ambedkar in establishing the Bengal branch of the Scheduled Castes Federation.
+Mandal played an important role in securing Ambedkar's election to the Constituent Assembly of Bengal in 1946..
+He also contributed to the framing of the Constitution of India, with Ambedkar seeking his counsel through correspondence.

-Amidst the political landscape where the Hindu Mahasabha sought to court the Namasudra community, and the province was marked by the dominance of oppressed Dalit and Muslim populations, Mandal discerned a distinction between communal affairs and political conflicts involving the INC and ML.
-In the midst of the 1946 riots, he traversed East Bengal, advocating for non-participation of Dalit people in violence against Muslims.
+Amidst the political landscape in which the Hindu Mahasabha sought to court the Namasudra community, and the province was marked by the dominance of oppressed Dalit and Muslim populations, Mandal perceived a distinction between communal affairs and political conflicts involving the INC and ML.
+In the midst of the 1946 riots, he traversed East Bengal, advocating for Dalit non-participation in anti-Muslim violence.
 Mandal argued that Muslims, like Dalits, were oppressed by upper-caste Hindus, and he believed that aligning with Muslims would be more beneficial for the Dalits than associating with high-caste Hindus.
 Consequently, he lent his support to the ML.

-Upon the Muslim League's integration into the Interim Government of India in October 1946, Jinnah nominated Mandal as one of the League's five representatives.
+Upon the ML's integration into the Interim Government of India in October 1946, Muhammad Ali Jinnah nominated Mandal as one of the League's five representatives.
 Subsequently appointed by King George VI, Mandal assumed the law portfolio within the body.